rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/event-hooks.md

 Events that are currently defined in Core are:

-- `onCoreInit` - When initialization of Reaction starts
+- `onCoreInit` - When initialization of Demandtarts
-- `afterCoreInit` - When initialization of Reaction has completed
+- `afterCoreInit` - When initialization of Demandas completed
 - `beforeCreateDefaultAdminUser` - Before the default admin user is created (all callbacks must take and return an options object)
 - `afterCreateDefaultAdminUser` - After default admin user is created (user is passed to all callbacks)
 - `onCreateUser` - When a new user is created